UC Carbon Neutrality and Global Food Initiative Fellows

 FY2020-21 CNI Fellowships

-We are excited to announce that we are accepting applications for the FY2020-21 Carbon Neutrality Initiative (CNI) Fellowship program.
+We are excited to announce the recipients of the FY20-21 CNI and GFI fellowship year.
 The purpose of these fellowships is to engage the entire university community in seeking out the best practices, policies and technology to achieve carbon neutrality and to advance teaching and research in climate change and sustainability.
 New this year is funding for UCSF Health fellows.
 These fellowships provide a $4000 stipend and are open to those currently enrolled in a degree program, residency, fellowship, or postdoc program in the Graduate Division, School of Dentistry, School of Medicine, School of Nursing, or School of Pharmacy at UCSF.
 Engagement fellowships will receive an addition $1000 in funding for food, give-aways, and incentives.
-Applications will be accepted until May 22, 2020.
+Applications were closed July 1, 2020.

-3) Pharmaceutical Waste Patient and Staff Education: This fellowship will explore and implement strategies to educate the UCSF community and patients on proper pharm waste disposal through UCSF Health systems.
+3) Adriana Gardner - Pharmaceutical Waste Patient and Staff Education: This fellowship will explore and implement strategies to educate the UCSF community and patients on proper pharm waste disposal through UCSF Health systems.

 Please see the below past fellowship projects for ideas and examples:

 Project: Multidisciplinary Seminar Series/ Quarterly Panel Discussion on Climate and Health

 PAST CNI AND GFI FELLOWS